Chespirito: El Chavo del Ocho and El Chapulín Colorado

 His best known roles were in the shows El Chavo del Ocho and El Chapulín Colorado.
 Both series premiered in 1973 and were based on sketches of the same name from Los Supergenios.
 The shows were produced by Mexican TV network Televisa and aired in 124 countries.
 Other shows produced by and starring Chespirito were the short-lived La Chicharra from 1979 and a second version of Chespirito from 1980 to 1995.

 In El Chavo, Chespirito played an 8-year-old boy who often took refuge inside a wooden rain barrel in a Mexican neighborhood, and in El Chapulín Colorado he played a good-hearted superhero who gets involved in humorous situations.
-The Simpsons creator Matt Groening has said that he created the Bumblebee Man character after watching El Chapulín Colorado in a motel on the United States–Mexico border.

 El Chavo and El Chapulín Colorado have become cultural icons all over Latin America and have aired in many countries worldwide.

-Roberto Gomez Bolanos was also noted as a composer.
+Roberto Gómez Bolaños was also noted as a composer.
 He started writing music as a hobby, and most of his early musical work was related to his comedy work, featured particularly in occasional Chapulín Colorado or Chavo del Ocho special episodes.
 Later works include the theme songs for various Mexican movies and telenovelas, such as Alguna Vez Tendremos Alas and La Dueña.
 He is also the creator of the theater comedy Once y Doce (Eleven and Twelve), the most successful theater comedy in Mexican history; it is still played occasionally.